yuanchaohu/pymattersim/docs/utils.md

 ## 1. triangle_area

-`triangle_area` function claculates the area of a triangle using Heron's equation
+`triangle_area` function calculates the area of a triangle using Heron's equation

 ### Input Arguments
 - `positions` (`np.ndarray`): numpy array of particle positions, `shape=(3, 2)` for 2D, `shape=(3, 3)` for 3D